WaffleDevsAlt/SEShapeViewer/README.md

 # SEShapeViewer
-Lots of code here is copied 1:1 from [Shapez Industries Viewer](https://sense101.github.io/ShapezIndustriesViewer/)
+This is just an edited version of the [Shapez Industries Viewer](https://sense101.github.io/ShapezIndustriesViewer/).
+Credits to them for the base of this.